 The increase in rents permitted under this section shall be as follows:

 Where the landlord supplies heat to the dwelling unit, the increase in rent shall not exceed 4% of the prior year's rent.

 Where the landlord does not supply heat to the dwelling unit, the increase in rent shall not exceed 3% of the prior year's rent.

-Where a vacancy of a dwelling unit presently exists or occurs after the effective date of this chapter, the provisions of Subsection A(1) and (2) hereinabove shall not apply, and the rent for said vacant dwelling unit shall be decontrolled until said dwelling unit is again rented or leased at a new agreed rental.
-After one year of said new rental, the increase in rent permitted for said new tenancy shall be as set forth in Subsection A(1) and (2) above.
+Where a vacancy of a dwelling unit presently exists or occurs after the effective date of this chapter, the provisions of Subsection A(1) and (2) and (3) hereinabove shall not apply, and the rent for said vacant dwelling unit shall be decontrolled until said dwelling unit is again rented or leased at a new agreed rental rate.
+After one year of said new rental, the increase in rent permitted for said new tenancy shall be as set forth in Subsection A(1) and (2) and (3) above.